JumpstartLab/reading/html_and_css/exercises/chapter18.markdown

 # Process and Design
-Before beginning any website you want to have a general understanding of what the user experience is going to be.
-When a user visits your site what do you want to them to do while you have their attention?
-You need to emphasize your content and some ways of doing this are making elements bigger then others, or displaying information towarsd the top of the page.
+Before beginning any website, you must decide what you want your user experience to be.
+How do you want to grab the attention of your users when someone visits your site?
+You need to emphasize your content.
+Some ways of doing this are making elements bigger then others, or displaying information towards the top of the page.

-You want to keep the user in mind, and if your main goal of your website is to sell a daily deal you should portray your content in such a way that the users eyes are drawn there first.
+You always want to keep the user in mind.
+If your main goal of your website is to sell a daily deal, draw your users' eyes to the important content first.

 ## The main points of this chapter summarized are to